mudrii/awscli_presentation/sources/index.md

 * There might be mistakes (Feedback is Welcome)
 * There might be missing or incomplete information
 * Presentation available online at [awscli.mudrii.com]()
-* Sources of this presentation is available online at [https://github.com/mudrii/awscli.git](https://github.com/mudrii/awscli.git)
+* Sources of this presentation available on [https://github.com/mudrii/awscli.git](https://github.com/mudrii/awscli.git)